ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-apache-ssl.md

 This document will list how to install Self-Signed SSL certificates on Windows servers.

-We will be using the tool OpenSSL for creating a Self-Signed SSL certificate in a windows machine.
+- We will be using the tool OpenSSL for creating a Self-Signed SSL certificate on a windows machine.

-The OpenSSL is an open-source library that provides cryptographic functions and implementations.
-OpenSSL is a defacto library for cryptography-related operations and is used by a lot of different applications.
-OpenSSL is provided as a library and application.
-OpenSSL provides functions and features like SSL/TLS, SHA1, Encryption, Decryption, AES, etc.
+- The OpenSSL is an open-source library that provides cryptographic functions and implementations.

+- OpenSSL is a defacto library for cryptography-related operations and is used by a lot of different applications.

+- OpenSSL is provided as a library and application.

+- OpenSSL provides functions and features like SSL/TLS, SHA1, Encryption, Decryption, AES, etc.

 Before proceeding with the SSL installation Load the following modules for SSL in httpd.conf
 ```